Arizona’s Corporate Low-Income Tuition Tax Credit Program

-- ADOR opens approval for fiscal year 2019-2020 donations on July 1st, 2019 at 10AM.
+- ADOR opens the approval process for fiscal year 2019-2020 donations on July 1st, 2019.
 AZTO submits donation applications for approval as directed by the state.
-(For fiscal year 2018-2019, the aggregate cap was met on the first day of application submissions.)
+(For fiscal year 2018-2019, the aggregate cap was met within minutes on the first day of application submissions.)

 - ADOR communicates to AZTO the approval status of the donation application request.